 - 1 pound cavatappi pasta or another pasta with similar cook time

-- 4 cups white cheddar cheese shredded
+- 4 cups sharp white cheddar cheese shredded

 - ½ cup parmesan cheese grated